January 6, 2025

 Creating a Plant Care Kit:

-Keep these essentials clean and ready:
+Keep these essentials clean and ready to be used:

-• Dedicated pruning shears (clean between each plant)
+• Pruning shears (clean between each plant)

-Separate watering cans for different plant groups
+• Separate watering cans for different plant groups

 A Professional’s Cleaning Schedule: